Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants free hair gel and heroin.

 - In Hiding Out, Jon Cryer is an adult accountant hiding out as a high school student.
 In a history class, the strawman conservative teacher gives a weak and histrionic defense of Richard Nixon as Cryer's character struggles to bite his tongue.

-- Team America: World Police features gung-ho, collateral damage causing Strawman Conservatives taking on Strawman Liberal actors who help terrorists.
+- Team America: World Police features collateral damage caused by gung-ho Strawman Conservatives taking on Strawman Liberal actors who help terrorists.

 - But I'm a Cheerleader involved straw-conservatives trying to teach gay teens to recover their "true" sexuality via acting out stereotypical 1950's gender roles.
 Everyone in the movie is a stereotype of some sort.